Snepsid/aseprite-scripts/README.md

 3. Select your sprite sheet file when prompted
 4. Enter the width and height of individual sprites in the sheet
 5. The script will create new layers, each containing one sprite from the sheet

+### Export All Layers Individually
+1. Open your sprite with layers in Aseprite
+2. Edit the script to set your desired export directory
+3. Go to File > Scripts > Layer Export
+4. The script will create directories for each group and export individual layers as PNGs

 ## Contributing